dotse/tls-fed-auth/tls-fed-auth.md

 The examples in this section are non-normative.

-The following example describes a scenario within the federation "Skolfederation" where FedAE is already established.
+The following example describes a scenario within the federation "Skolfederation" where MATF is already established.
 Both clients and servers are registered members of the federation.
 In this scenario, clients aim to manage cross-domain user accounts within the service.
 The standard used for account management is SS 12000:2018 (i.e., a SCIM extension).

 ~~~ ascii-art
 +---------------------------------------------+